 After the Partition Plan was announced, the Arabs launched attacks on the Yishuv throughout the country.
 The Hagana, IZL and Lehi worked together against the Arabs, and Yaffa joined these operations.
 After the State and IDF were established, she enlisted and served in the 8th Brigade throughout the war.

-Afterwards, she married David Folk and they had three children (one daughter passed away).
+Afterwards, she married David Pollack and they had three children (one daughter passed away).
 They have six grandchildren.
 For many years, Yaffa worked in the offices of the Haifa Oil Refinery.